rockysnow7/rockysnow7.github.io/posts/misc/person.md

 though they have personhood.
 From a materialist, empirical point of view (that of science, and this essay), personhood does not exist objectively as some Platonic form, but rather is nothing more than a social construct.
-As such, it can be assigned to any entity if it is deemed fitting: if a person finds some entity, human or otherwise, to exhibit qualities similar to other entities which they already believe to have personhood, then they may assign it personhood.
+As such, it can be attributed to any entity if it is deemed fitting: if a person finds some entity, human or otherwise, to exhibit qualities similar to other entities which they already believe to have personhood, then they may attribute it personhood.
 While the traditional view that personhood is intrinsic to humans does not account for its expansion to non-human entities, this expansion cannot be denied.
 Therefore, the traditional must be rejected in favour of the progressive.

+So, a virtual person is an artificial system which can be reasonably attributed personhood.
+Just as the processes of a human's brain cause the human to be attributed personhood by other people, so too does the software of a virtual person cause that system to be attributed personhood.

+#### Assignment of Personhood

-However, the above only argues that there exists some quality – personhood – which determines whether an entity is considered a person, and which is assigned subjectively based upon prior ideas of personhood.
+The above only argues that there exists some quality – personhood – which determines whether an entity is considered a person, and which is attributed subjectively based upon prior ideas of personhood.
 The question of what specific perceived qualities go into a person deciding that another entity has personhood must still be answered.
 The following list provides some of these qualities, but is by no means exhaustive, due to its subjective nature.

 - A person is perceived to have consciousness.
 - A person is perceived to have free will.